-In general the Company is in compliance with the Icelandic Guidelines on Corporate Governance, issued in March 2012 by the Iceland Chamber of Commerce, the Confederation of Icelandic Employers and NASDAQ OMX Iceland, in accordance with Clause 2.26 in the Rules for issuers of financial instruments on NASDAQ OMX Iceland, effective as of 17 December 2013.
+The Company is in general compliance with the Icelandic Guidelines on Corporate Governance, issued in March 2012 by the Iceland Chamber of Commerce, the Confederation of Icelandic Employers and NASDAQ OMX Iceland, in accordance with Clause 2.26 in the Rules for issuers of financial instruments on NASDAQ OMX Iceland, effective as of 17 December 2013.
 The Guidelines can be found on the Iceland Chamber of Commerce website, www.chamber.is.

 The Board consists of five to seven Directors which are elected annually at the Annual General Meeting.
-Currently the Board consists of six Board Members.
+Currently the Board consists of seven Board Members.
 Thordur Magnusson is the Chairman of the Board and has served on the Board since the Company was founded in the year 2000.
-Other directors are: Jon Helgi Gudmundsson, Dr. Olafur Steinn Gudmundsson, Sigurjon Jonsson, Svanhvit Hrolfsdottir and Ingolfur Gudmundsson.
+Other directors are: Hreidar Bjarnason, Ingolfur Gudmundsson, Jon Helgi Gudmundsson, Dr. Olafur Steinn Gudmundsson and Sigurjon Jonsson.

 For the operational year 2013, the Board of Directors held ten Board meetings and two meeting of the Remuneration Committee.
 Audit Committee meetings coincide with Board meetings.
 On all occasions the majority of the Board members and Committee members were present.

 According to the Board of Directors best knowledge the Company’s Financial Statements are in compliance with International Financial Reporting Standards (IFRS) and good accountancy practices.
 The Company prepares interim Financial Statements, monitors risk on a regular basis, secures the segregation of duties and dictates work processes in order to minimize risk in the Company’s operations.